JetBrains/lincheck/docs/topics/introduction.md

    </tab>
    </tabs>

-## Write and run the test
+## Write a concurrent counter and run the test

-1. In the `src/test/kotlin` directory, create a `BasicCounterTest.kt` file and add the following code:
+1. In the `src/test/kotlin` directory, create a `BasicCounterTest.kt` file and add the following code with a buggy concurrent counter and a Lincheck test for it:

    ```kotlin
    import org.jetbrains.kotlinx.lincheck.annotations.*